alexwlchan/alexwlchan.net/src/_drafts/using-dynamodb-as-a-calculator.md

 **DynamoDB isn't a compute platform, it's a database.**
 Still not a question.
-And it *is* a compute platform, as this experiment shows.
+And you're wrong -- it *is* a compute platform, as this experiment shows.

 **Can I get all the code you've written?**
 Finally, a proper question!